Table of Contents

-Imagine yourself reacting calmly to situations that arise, showering your kids in love and kindness, not raising your voice and being a calm mom.
+Imagine yourself reacting calmly to situations that arise, showering your kids in love and kindness and not raising your voice.

 You may still end up getting angry but because you have seen yourself reacting in a good way, you are more likely to do just that.

 This also works at night after you have already gone through your day.
 If you had a bad one and weren’t very kind at some points or yelled too often, replay the day in your head the way you WANTED it to go.